Internet In My Area: Switch Before You Move

 Step 4: Compare data limits.

 Some providers limit the total monthly amount of data you can download and/or upload.
-This may be an issue when you consider that streaming a standard definition movie takes between 1 to 2 GB, and an HD movie may take 3 to 5 GB.
-How many movies will you be streaming per month?
+This may be an issue when you consider that streaming a standard definition movie uses about 1 GB per hour, and an HD movie may take 3 to 7 GB.
+Most internet providers, like AT&T and Verizon, don’t include data caps anymore, but others, like Xfinity and Cox still have them on every plan.

 Step 5: Shop for deals.